-HEALTH AND SAFETY
+STUDENT HEALTH AND SAFETY

 In accordance with Alabama State Laws, each student must have up-to-date physical records and required immunization.
 The Alabama Revised Statutes require that school children be immunized adequately against measles, rubella, tetanus, diphtheria, poliomyelitis and pertussis, unless the parents submit a written objection based on constitutional grounds.
 Your doctor has the appropriate health forms, which are to be turned into the school office at the beginning of the school year.
-Proof of immunization or written objection will be required prior to admittance on the first day of school.
+Proof of immunization, medical or religious exemption will be required prior to admittance on the first day of school.